sourceallies/glue-biscuit/README.md

 write_output_data(final_df)
 delete_files_before(job_start)
 ```

 #### Partitioning

-Care should be taken when designing the data lake to design partitions that limit the blast radius of the reprocessing of the reprocessing of any partitions.
+Care should be taken when designing the data lake to design partitions that limit the blast radius of the reprocessing of any partitions.
 Analyze access patterns and potential damage a malformed event could cause when processed by the data lake.
 A good rule of thumb is that a bad event should only cause the reprocessing of a single partition in the silver layer, and only one partition in each curated data product within the gold layer.
 This will reduce cost and time when recovering from a bad event.

 #### Idempotency